lucas1295santos/lucas1295santos.github.io/lucas-oliveira-blog/src/posts/equatable-enums/equatable-enums.md

 ## Thanks for reading!

 Liked this content?
-I always announce new articles on my [Twitter Account](https://twitter.com/oliveira__lucas).
+Follow me on [Twitter](https://twitter.com/oliveira__lucas) and be the first to know about new articles.
 Suggestions, feedback, and corrections are always welcome.